 At KU Integrative Medicine, we focus on biomedical based therapies.
 We combine the best therapies from conventional medicine with our integrative medicine approach.
 Integrative medicine practiced in this manner is a comprehensive system of medical care.
 One-on-one patient-doctor visits attempt to elicit the underlying story of the patient's journey from wellness to disease.
 We listen.

 Based on the picture that emerges, testing is recommended.
 Testing may include:

 Tailored plans are developed for individual patients based on these findings.
 Services offered for the individualized plan could include:

-Practitioners at KU Integrative Medicine include physicians, a naturopathic doctor, nurses, certified neurofeedback technicians and registered dietitians.
+Practitioners at KU Integrative Medicine include physicians, a naturopathic doctor, nurse practitioner, nurse, certified neurofeedback technicians and registered dietitians.